 There are a few more roulette bets.
 These include:

-There are different popular strategies that are much talked about as ones that help you win.
+There are different popular online roulette strategies that are much talked about as ones that help you win.
 We list out a few of the most popular roulette strategies here:

-- Reverse Martingale strategy: This works the opposite of the Martingale strategy: you bet small when you lose and bet big when you win.
+Reverse Martingale strategy: This online roulette strategy works the opposite of the Martingale one: you bet small when you lose and bet big when you win.

-- D’Alembert strategy: This strategy uses arithmetic factors; when you lose you do not double your winnings but increase your wager by 1.
+D’Alembert strategy: This online roulette strategy uses arithmetic factors.
+When you lose you do not double your winnings but increase your wager by 1.

-- Fibonacci strategy: This is a strategy based off the Fibonacci series designed by the famous Italian mathematician Leonardo Pisano Bigollo.
+Fibonacci strategy: This is a strategy based off the Fibonacci series designed by the famous Italian mathematician Leonardo Pisano Bigollo.
 Your betting pattern follows the Fibonacci number pattern – you add your last two bets to get the amount you should bet for the next one.
+It’s one of the most popular online roulette strategies.

-- James Bond strategy: This is a strategy floated by Ian Fleming, the creator of James Bond, and hence the name.
+James Bond strategy: This is a strategy floated by Ian Fleming, the creator of James Bond, and hence the name.
 You would need a slightly higher bankroll of at least $200 for this bet and you would launch your game by starting off with placing column bets.
+The James Bond method is an obscure online roulette strategy, because not many players use it.

 Now are all these strategies effective?
 The answer is difficult, because roulette is after all driven to a large extent by luck.
 There is no connection between 2 spins of the wheel – one spin does not influence the next.
 So strategy may really not work here.
 You could of course place the bets strategically to cover as much of the board as possible.